learn-co-students/first-ide-lab-bootcamp-prep-000/README.md

 To edit the file `edit-me.txt` in this lab using the Learn IDE, run the tests with `learn` and submit the lab with `learn submit`.
 If you feel comfortable with that, go ahead and try it now by clicking the "Open" button.
 Otherwise, you can watch a video walkthrough below and read a more detailed explanation.

+** If you are new to programming, please watch the video below and read the entire lab before beginning.** The context of reading everything you're going to do before you start will help.
+Then you can follow along with the lab and it will be easier.

 ### Video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HFvHQVsVqAU?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe><p><a href="https://www.youtube.com/watch?v=HFvHQVsVqAU">First IDE Lab</a></p>

 ### 1. Opening a Lab with the Learn IDE

+The Learn IDE works best when you open it along with a lab to work on.

 Whenever you're on a lab in Learn that requires the Learn IDE, you'll see an "Open Button" on the Lab's header.